tscircuit/tscircuit/docs/rfcs/auto-decoupling-detection-and-enforcement.md

 - A component-library requirement finds a correctly connected capacitor without `maxDecouplingTraceLength`.
+- With no new props or policies, tscircuit infers likely power-pin/capacitor relationships and labels them as inferred warnings.
+- Every inferred warning includes confidence, reasons, and alternative candidates.
+- Ignoring an inferred warning persists a stable waiver and does not require a circuit edit.
 - A remote capacitor on the same named rail can fail an authoritative path policy.
 - An incorrectly arranged bank cannot pass merely because all capacitors share